I

 The highlight of the Control year was the annual meeting, held

-at the Hilton Hotel in Downtown Kalamazoo.
+in the Hilton Hotel in Downtown Kalamazoo.
 It was open bar all

 evening with plenty of delicious food.
 The most anticipated food